Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Discussion

 Having discussed the asymptotically dependent setting and its connection to anti-clustering conditions, we now turn to the asymptotically independent case featured in our work (Corollary~\ref{cor:gaussian}).
 In the case of Gaussian innovations, and thus Gaussian time series, we observe behavior more consistent with existing literature: for deterministic thresholds, focusing on extremes, that is, reducing the effective number of summands, slows down the speed of convergence.
 Since the time series is asymptotically independent, anti-clustering conditions hold, and we return to the standard setting.

-Another point we emphasize is that, unlike in the i.i.d. or weakly dependent case, long memory results for deterministic and random thresholds differ.
+Another point we want to emphasize is the sensitivity of PoT estimators to threshold choice.
+The assumption $u_n=\operatorname{o}(n^{(d+1/(\nu \land 2)-\kappa_0-\delta)/(\nu+1)})$ in Corollary~\ref{cor:heavy_det}, where $\kappa_0$ is defined in \eqref{eq:kappa_0}, reflects that the threshold $u_n$ should be chosen carefully.
+In simulations not reported here, we tried using higher quantile levels such as $q_{X_0}(1-n^{-1/3.5})$, and we observed that this could make the finite-sample distribution even less close to the asymptotic limit.
+As a consequence, one should not blindly base inference procedures upon the asymptotic distribution obtained in our results.
+Similar problems have been reported already in i.i.d.~extreme value settings irrespective of whether the second moment is finite or not~\cite{daostuuss2024,daostuuss2025,padstu2022}.
+A solution may be to develop dedicated self-normalization or subsampling procedures, as in~\cite{baitaq2017,jacmcelroypol2012,romwol1999}, or to rely on a smaller, more tractable class of models such as ARFIMA models~\cite{verstoche2025}.
+On a different note, but still about threshold choice, observe that, unlike in the i.i.d.~or weakly dependent case, results for deterministic and random thresholds differ in our long memory setting.
 While \cite{kulikTailEmpiricalProcess2011a} show that, in an asymptotically independent setting, long memory effects for the Hill estimator in stochastic volatility models arise only with deterministic thresholds, our work allows for a comparison of both asymptotically dependent and independent settings (Corollaries~\ref{cor:heavy_rand} and \ref{cor:light_rand}).
 We note that stochastic volatility models with asymptotic dependence exist~\cite{janssenStochasticVolatilityModel2016}; see also \cite[p.487]{kulikHeavyTailedTimeSeries2020} for a discussion of the literature.
 Future work could take these models into consideration.